Policy UL-AC01 Libraries' Faculty Sick and Medical Leave (Formerly UL-HR01)

 Faculty in the University Libraries do not have work schedules strictly tied to the academic calendar, and therefore, are treated similar to staff in that they accrue vacation.
 Faculty are different than staff in that they do not maintain a sick leave balance, and paid sick leave requires prior approval in certain situations, as outlined in this policy.

-Medical leave for Libraries’ faculty on Standing and Non-Tenure Track appointments is at the discretion of the Dean, and subject to the terms of the Family and Medical Leave Act of 1993 as well as University guidelines found in Human Resources Guidelines 11 (HRG11), “Family and Medical Leave.”
+Medical leave for Libraries’ full-time faculty is subject to the terms of the Family and Medical Leave Act of 1993 as well as University guidelines found in Human Resources Guidelines 11 (HRG11), “Family and Medical Leave.”

 CRITERIA: